 Lists of goods and services – The list must be the same or narrower than the one in the basic application or registration .

-Designate Contracting Parties – You may identify which countries to extend the protection of your trademark.
+Designate Contracting Parties – You may identify which countries you wish to extend the protection of your trademark.

-The form must be printed on one-sided, size A4 sheets.
-Completed legibly, with the use of a typewriter or other machine.
+The form must be printed on one-sided, size A4 sheets and completed legibly, with the use of a typewriter or other machines.
 Handwritten forms are not acceptable by WIPO.

-Once the forms are completed, it may be submitted together with the payment of the following prescribed fees:-
+Once the forms are completed, they may be submitted together with the payment of the following prescribed fees:-

 MyIPO Handling Fees - Form TMMP1; and